derek-knox/Coding-For-Designers/book/Coding and Concept/Work. Right. Better..md

 5. `1` - a literal number value
 6. `)` - closing paren for declaring the `if` condition end
 7. `{` - opening curly brace for declaring the beginning of the `if`-condition code block
+    - `}` - a closing curly brace is expected to declare its end

 The above seven parts make up the anatomy of an `if` statement.
 First, the `if` keyword tells the JavaScript engine your intent to define a condition to control execution flow.
 When the condition is `true`, the code between its `{` and `}` will execute.
 If the condition is `false`, then the code block is skipped.
 The beginning `(` and ending `)` parens define the space where the condition in question resides.
 This condition is the comparison between the value in the `currentOpacity` identifier and the number value `1`.
 We will cover this again later, but `=` is used to *assign* where `==` is used to *compare*.